-A nursing home lawyer Atlanta, GA trusts from Andrew R. Lynch, P.C. knows that when you suspect your loved one is being abused or neglected at a nursing home, you need to act quickly to remove them from that situation.
+A nursing home lawyer, Atlanta, GA trusts from The Lynch Law Group knows that when you suspect your loved one is being abused or neglected at a nursing home, you need to act quickly to remove them from that situation.
 Instead of hoping that situation resolves on its own, our lawyers know that the best thing you can do is to protect your loved one.
-We firmly believe that elderly people in nursing homes should get the respect and care they deserve but we have seen many situations where they do not.
+We firmly believe that elderly people in nursing homes should get the respect and care they deserve, but we have seen many situations where they do not.

 I’m not sure what abuse can look like.
 What are some examples?

 You may be hesitant to do anything because you are unsure whether your family member is being abused.
 If they do not have obvious signs of physical abuse, you may be overreacting, right?
 Wrong.
 We have seen abuse come in many different forms.
 Below, we will outline a few of the ways that abuse can present so that you can be aware of the signs.